j0nl1/cw-cli/README.md

 Manage your keys

 Options:
   -h, --help     display help for command

 Commands:
-  add <name>             Add an encrypted private key (either newly generated or recovered), encrypt it, and save to keyring delete <name>          Delete keys from the cli show [options] <name>  Return address depending on network selection list                   Return a list of all public keys stored by this cli help [command]         display help for command                     display help for command
+  add <name>     Add an encrypted private key (either newly generated or recovered), encrypt it, and save to keyring delete <name>  Delete keys from the cli show <name>    Return address depending on network selection list           Return a list of all public keys stored by this cli
 ```

 > **Network Command**